 The buffer_length base attribute is used to specify the size (in bytes) of the buffer used to contain the converted COBOL argument.
 By default, the buffer_length base attribute refers to the same COBOL argument number as was applicable in the attribute list that immediately precedes the attribute list containing the buffer_length base attribute; an argument number attribute may be specified in the attribute list containing the buffer_length attribute in order to override the default argument number.
-For further clarification regarding the COBOL argument referenced by a buffer_length base attribute, see String Length Base Attributes (on page 104) and Automatic Association of C Parameters with COBOL Arguments (on page 34).
+For further clarification regarding the COBOL argument referenced by a buffer_length base attribute, see String Length Base Attributes (on page 99) and Arguments (on page 33).
 Because the buffer_length base attribute may be used only with input parameters, it is neither necessary nor allowed to add the in direction attribute to the attribute list.